dmuth/diceware/README.md

 Yes.
 Feel free to clone this repo with `git clone https://github.com/dmuth/diceware.git` and run it from a local directory on your computer.

-You can also set up a webserver on Mac/Linux boxes by running `python -m SimpleHTTPServer 8000`.
+You can also set up a webserver on Mac/Linux boxes by running `python3 -m http.server 8000`.
 You will then able to access DiceWare at http://localhost:8000/.